Skip to main content

 London Sinfonietta

 This event is produced by the London Sinfonietta.
-The work of the London Sinfonietta is supported by Arts Council England.
+The work of the London Sinfonietta is supported using public funding by Arts Council England.

-Hidden Voices is kindly supported by the Garfield Weston Foundation and the John Ellerman Foundation.
+Hidden Voices is kindly supported by the Garfield Weston Foundation, the John Ellerman Foundation and the Marchus Trust.

 Book